Mission: Impossible (1988 TV series): Breaking the formula

-Several episodes break the formula, the most notable being "The Fortune", an episode that aired midway through the first season and featured the death of Terry Markwell's character, Casey Randall.
-Casey became the first core IMF member to be killed off, and the discovery of her death by Phelps during a mission in progress leads to one IMF member, Max, openly questioning his ability to complete the mission, and Phelps reacting in anger when the culprit is captured (both of which were unprecedented moments for the franchise).
-"The Fortune" ends with a unique tag scene showing, for the first time, an IMF agent actually being disavowed.
+Several episodes break the formula.
+"The Fortune", an episode that aired midway through the first season, featured the death of Terry Markwell's character, Casey Randall.
+Casey became the first core IMF member to be killed off, and the discovery of her death by Phelps during a mission in progress leads to one IMF member, Max, openly questioning his ability to complete the mission, and Phelps reacting in anger when the culprit is captured.
+"The Fortune" ends with a tag scene showing, for the first time, an IMF agent being disavowed.
 "The Fortune" is also the only episode in Mission: Impossible history to be a "changeover" episode as it introduces Casey's successor, Shannon Reed (played by Jane Badler), who helps bring Casey's killer to justice.

 Broadcast history

 Home media

 CBS DVD (distributed by Paramount) has released the entire series on DVD in region 1.

-In region 2, Revelation Films released Mission: Impossible – The '88 TV Season on July 23, 2012 and The '89 TV Season on October 15, 2012.
+In region 2, Revelation Films released Mission: Impossible – The '88 TV Season on July 23, 2012, and The '89 TV Season on October 15, 2012.